Edouard127/LethalWarfare2/README.md

 # Lethal Warfare 2 v1.2.0
-### Adds the Modern Warfare 2 2022 Models to the game
+### Modern Warfare 2 2022 in Lethal Company

-This mods adds multiple models from Call Of Duty Modern Warfare 2 2022 and some functionalities such as tactical spectating.
+Lethal Company mod that adds Modern Warfare 2022 models and features

 ## Planned Features
 Smoke grenades (will give you 15 seconds of enemy sight loss)

+Movement detector (will ping the current enemy position for 5 seconds)

+Voiceline communication for items and enemies

 More models (it takes a day per model dawg :sobs:)